Children’s wedding readings

-In that case, we’ve searched out a few readings that we think are particularly suitable for children to read.
-Enjoy!
+In that case, we’ve searched out a few readings that we think are particularly suitable for the younger members of your party!

-The first poem we’ve chosen is called On your wedding day and it talks about the journey that you will take as a couple.
+The first poem we’ve chosen is called On your wedding day which talks about the journey that you will take as a couple.

 Today is a day you will always remember